Prashanth0205/Big-Data-Movie-Lens-Analysis-using-MongoDB/README.md

 This project aims to analyze and derive insights from a dataset containing information about movies.
 The main steps involved in the process are as follows:

-### Data Import

-Movie data is imported from a CSV file into a MongoDB database.
+- Data Import: Movie data is imported from a CSV file into a MongoDB database.

-### Data Preprocessing

-Preprocessing operations are performed using MongoDB's aggregation framework.
+- Data Preprocessing: Preprocessing operations are performed using MongoDB's aggregation framework.
 Data is cleaned and transformed as necessary.

-### Visualization

-Matplotlib is used to create visualizations for various insights derived from the data.
+- Visualization: Matplotlib is used to create visualizations for various insights derived from the data.
 Visualizations include plots of top movies by revenue and public vote, language combinations generating high revenue, and production companies with multiple million-dollar successes.

-### Trend Analysis

-Trends over time are analyzed for genres, production companies, and countries.
+- Trend Analysis:  Trends over time are analyzed for genres, production companies, and countries.
 Insights into the evolution of movie preferences are extracted.

-### Text Analysis

-Text analysis is conducted on movie overviews to identify common themes or topics.
+- Text Analysis: Text analysis is conducted on movie overviews to identify common themes or topics.
 Natural language processing techniques are employed for this analysis.

-### Indexing

-MongoDB indexing is implemented to improve the efficiency of text searches during analysis.
+- Indexing: MongoDB indexing is implemented to improve the efficiency of text searches during analysis.
 Query performance for text-based analysis is enhanced.